 Vice Chair Donegan asked Ms. Konev about the community engagement meeting

 This will be an information and engagement session for all of PPB advisory committees.
-It will cover IPR complaining process including ordinances and directives
+It will cover IPR complaint process including ordinances and directives

 Ms. Yarie asked Ms, Konev which high school did IPR received the community feedback from?